hfiref0x/WinDepends/README.md

 # Documentation and Help

-* Will be located on https://github.com/hfiref0x/WinDepends.Docs
+* Under development, will be located here https://github.com/hfiref0x/WinDepends.Docs

-# Build and Notes
+# Building and Other Information

 + Build platform is a Microsoft Visual Studio 2022 with latest SDK installed.
-+ Application (client) is written in C#, using Windows Forms and NET 8.0.
++ Application (client) is written in C#, using Windows Forms and .NET 8.0.
 + Server is written in C, with no special headers or SDK used.
 + Source code also include server test application (WinDepends.Core.Tests) and simple fuzzer (WinDepends.Core.Fuzz).

-We are not chasing the latest versions of frameworks, SDKs or language standards, so for example, if the .NET platform is updated, it will happen in the next LTS release (NET 10).
+We are not chasing the latest versions of frameworks, SDKs or language standards, so for example, if the .NET platform is updated, it will happen in the next LTS release (.NET 10).

 # License